Searching for a primary school in Portugal? This helpful guide clarifies the curriculums, fees, enrollment process, graduation, and more.

 You will find a few Montessori schools in Portugal but these are generally designed for children who are younger than seven.
 These schools promote independence and creativity and respect each child’s learning rhythm.

 Some parents choose to complement their child’s primary education by creating a Montessori environment at home or attending workshops at organizations such as Atelier Montessori.

 Waldorf schools promote self-discovery and encourage students by recognizing their efforts throughout the year.
 In a Waldorf school, children can pursue their interests and learn through creative media.
 Most of these institutions are located around Lisbon, but you will also find the Escola Waldorf a Oliveira in the Algarve.

 Portugal is home to many international schools.
 These include British, American, French, and German primary schools.
 Children attending these schools follow a country-specific curriculum.
 Many expat families enroll their children in international schools because they provide an easy transition if you are considering moving countries again.

 Tuition fees can range from anywhere between €9,000 and €15,000 per year, depending on your child’s grade.
 However, this excludes registration fees and extra costs for school lunches or field trips.
-Interestingly, a recent study revealed that Portugal has some of the cheapest international schools in Europe.

 The pros and cons of international schools in Portugal